-Get Hostinger's Premium Shared Hosting for $1.79 a month
+Get Hostinger's Premium Web Hosting for $1.79 a month

-We currently have an exclusive deal from Hostinger for its Premium Shared Hosting plan, which is currently available for an exclusive monthly price of $1.79 (down from $2.59).
-This package offers 100 websites, 100GB of SSD storage, and unlimited bandwidth and MySQL databases.
+We currently have an exclusive deal from Hostinger for its Premium Web Hosting plan, which is currently available for an exclusive monthly price of $1.79 (down from $2.49).
+This package offers 100 websites, 100GB of SSD storage, a free domain, and unlimited bandwidth.

 Hostinger: Plans and pricing

-Shared web hosting (where you share server resources like CPUs and hard disks with other people) starts at $0.99 a month for a single site.
-You get 30GB SSD storage, 100GB bandwidth, and a free SSL certificate.
-You can currently get its Premium Shared Hosting plan for an exclusive monthly price of $2.19, and get double the processing power, support for up to 100 websites, 100GB storage, and unlimited bandwidth.
+Shared web hosting (where you share server resources like CPUs and hard disks with other people) starts at $1.99 a month for a single site.
+You get 50GB SSD storage, unlimited bandwidth, and a free domain.

 VPS hosting from Hostinger is advertised as up to 30 times faster than shared web hosting.
 You get your own allocation of resources that aren’t shared with other websites.
-The cheapest VPS plan starts at $3.95 a month and includes 20GB storage, 1GB RAM, and 1TB bandwidth.
-The other five VPS plans on offer predictably increase the amount of CPU power, RAM, SSD storage, and bandwidth available to you.
+The cheapest VPS plan starts at $5.99 a month and includes 50GB NVMe storage, 4GB RAM, and 1TB bandwidth.
+The other three VPS plans on offer predictably increase the amount of CPU power, RAM, NVMe storage, and bandwidth available to you.

-Cloud hosting from Hostinger is essentially bulk VPS hosting at a discount.
-At $9.99 a month, you can have up to 300 websites on 200GB of storage.
-The Professional plan ($18.99 a month) and Global plan ($69.99 a month) bump up the amount of CPU power, memory, and disk space that your 300 sites have access to.
+Hostinger's cloud hosting offers even more resources.
+At $8.99 a month, you can have up to 300 websites on 200GB of storage.
+The Professional plan ($14.99 a month) and Enterprise plan ($29.99 a month) bump up the amount of CPU power, memory, and disk space that your 300 sites have access to.

 Hostinger doesn’t skimp on features, except for the cheapest shared hosting plan, which does come with significant limitations.
 For example, you only get one email account, two subdomains, and two databases.
-But on most plans, you get 100 free email addresses, a free SSL certificate, and a free domain name for the first year.
+But on most plans, you get 100 free email addresses, free unlimited SSL certificates, and a free domain name for the first year.

-Hostinger has its own website builder, Zyro, to compete with the best website builders including Wix and Squarespace.
-It’s a solid website builder too, with over 100 templates, a flexible drag-and-drop editor, support for ecommerce, and useful SEO tools.
+Hostinger has its own website builder, Hostinger Website Builder, to compete with the best website builders including Wix and Squarespace.
+It’s a solid website builder too, with over 150 templates, a flexible drag-and-drop editor, support for ecommerce, and useful SEO tools.

 If you don’t want to use WordPress, Hostinger has an Auto Installer for other software.
 There are over 100 options, ranging from Joomla to InvoiceNinja, so there’s a good chance that the software you want to use can easily be installed on Hostinger.

-In performance testing, Hostinger performed reasonably well, responding with an average response time of 382ms.
-This puts it in the top 25% of providers that we’ve tested.
+In performance testing, Hostinger did well, with websites responding with an average response time of 120ms.
+This puts it in the top 10% of providers that we’ve tested.

 Hostinger offers 24/7, year-round support to members, even those on the cheapest shared hosting plans.
 No phone support is available, but you can get support via email or live chat.
-Unfortunately, live chat seems understaffed.
-It took us over 15 minutes to receive replies on most occasions, and the conversations were painfully slow.
+When testing, we found we were typically able to get a response from an agent within three minutes, an improvement from previous years.

-If you prefer to find solutions for yourself, there’s a comprehensive knowledge base and a fantastic tutorial section that details everything that you’d need to know about web hosting for beginners.
+If you prefer to find solutions for yourself, there’s a comprehensive knowledge base and a fantastic tutorial section that details everything that you need to know about web hosting for beginners.

 Alternatives to Hostinger

 Bluehost’s plans start at $2.75 a month on a three-year contract.
-With Bluehost, you get a website builder that’s based on Weebly, which is a more popular choice than Hostinger’s Zyro.
+With Bluehost, you get a website builder that’s based on Weebly, which is a more popular choice than Hostinger Website Builder.
 We also found customer support to be more responsive at Bluehost.

 HostGator is another top choice if you want shared hosting.
 You get a 45-day money-back guarantee, free transfers for new accounts, and up to $200 in search credits that you can spend on Google advertising for your website.

 Hostinger is priced well and includes a wealth of features.
-We particularly liked the website builder, Zyro, which is easy to use and powerful enough to create nice designs.
+We particularly liked the website builder that is easy to use and powerful enough to create nice designs.
 It doesn’t quite rival more established website builders, like Wix or Squarespace, but it’s cheaper.

-Performance-wise, Hostinger is average.
-We also found the live chat support to be slow enough as to be nearly useless.
-We also caution against buying the absolute cheapest plans before understanding their limitations.
+Performance-wise, Hostinger is good.
+We just caution against buying the absolute cheapest plans before understanding their limitations.

 But if you’re willing to manage most of your website administration yourself by reading Hostinger’s excellent knowledge base and tutorials, there’s much to like about this inexpensive web host.